44xtc44/BUG-Playwright-fail-WebWorker-Extension/.github/README.rst

 | import { chromium } from "playwright"; or import { chromium } from "playwright/test";
 | or also tested:
 | import { firefox } from "playwright"; or import { firefox } from "playwright/test";
+|
+| run in terminial /tests/end2end/
 .. code-block::
-   :caption: run in terminial /tests/end2end/

     > npx run-func chromium.js homePageOpen -y